21 Best Toddler Party Games | Party Games for 3 Year Olds & Kindy Kids!

 Hit up your local discount variety store or get online and stock up on cheap plastic balls.
 Fill a little paddling pool, playpen or enclosed trampoline and let the fun take over!
 This is an example of gorgeous chaos when it comes to party games for toddlers.

 You can even have the ball pit set up for the entire party, so if any of the kids are getting bored or impatient with one of the structured toddler party games and activities you’ve organised they can happily entertain themselves.

 Editor’s tip: These little plastic balls make great ‘eggs’ for an egg and spoon race, and the little spades from a beach playset are the perfect ‘spoons’.

 Fun toddler party games don’t get much simpler and easier than a bubble machine.
 A bubble machine can provide hours of gentle entertainment for little ones.
 Bubbles are fun to run through, dance in, catch, blow away, and poke.
 Can you dodge the bubbles before they burst on you?
 Set up 2 or 3 machines to create plenty of bubbles for all, add some music or disco lights, then sit back and watch while the bubbles work their magic.

-There are so many different bubble machines out there, like this one.
+There are so many different bubble machines out there, like these ones.
 Maybe you already have one at home, or you can ask some friends to borrow a few.
 Whatever you do be sure to have plenty of bubble solution as you do NOT want to run out of bubbles while those kids are having fun.